wp-plugins/nearby-now/readme.txt

 2. Example of the service area heat map and recent checkins

 == Changelog ==
+= 1.1.0 =
+* Version 1.1.0 adds the powerful service area and review combination map, and several new parameters for all short codes

 = 1.0.3 =
 * Version 1.0.3 fixes a bug with the count parameter and also adds two new parameters.
 1) Show Map and 2) Show Favorites